zammad/zammad-admin-documentation/channels/whatsapp/index.rst

       :align: center

-   Choose your created app, a expiration date of the token (we recommend "Never") and the permissions ``whatsapp_business_management`` and ``whatsapp_business_messaging``:
+   Choose your created app, an expiration date of the token (we recommend "Never") and the permissions ``whatsapp_business_management`` and ``whatsapp_business_messaging``: